History of Long Branch

 A Renewal and Future

-After the Hewitt’s ownership, the house passed through several subsequent owners and speculators, ultimately landing on the courthouse steps in 1986 at an auction where Harry Z. Isaacs, a Baltimore textile executive, purchased the estate.
-Isaacs oversaw a large-scale rehabilitation of the house and furnished it to be his home.
-Before his death in 1990, Isaacs created and endowed the Harry Z. Isaacs Foundation “to hold, preserve, maintain and operate Long Branch Farm… for charitable purposes.”
+After the Hewitt’s ownership, the house passed through several subsequent owners and speculators, ultimately landing once again on the courthouse steps in 1986 at an auction where Harry Z. Isaacs, a Baltimore textile executive, purchased the estate for $1.3 million.
+At the time, the house was in very bad shape, and only a visionary like Isaacs saw what Long Branch could once again be.
+He embarked on a massive restoration and rehabilitation of the house that spared no expense or detail.
+It is due to him that Long Branch stands today.

 Long Branch floor plan, circa 1986